quadrama/jcls2022/README.md

 This will iterate over all files in `data/round-2/V1`, and call the python script for each file.
 The python scripts gets the versions by two annotators as arguments.

+### Performance
+The script makes use of the [pygamma-agreement](https://github.com/bootphon/pygamma-agreement) library, which in turn relies on a highly optimized library for integer linear programming.
+Please follow their installation instructions to use the CBC solver.

 ## `section-5`: Analysing Annotated Knowledge Transfers